Rules & Regulations

 Marathon swims may take place in oceans, rivers, bays or lakes and may be undertaken as:

-• Solo swims, independently planned and observed, or
+• Solo Swims, independently planned and observed, or

-• Event swims, conducted as part of an organised event or crossing.
+• Event Swims, conducted as part of an organised event or crossing.

 Core Marathon Swimming Principles